The Geometry of G$_2$, Spin(7), and Spin(8)-models: Anomaly cancellation in six-dimensional theories

-and the anomaly cancellation polynomial in equation \eqref{eqn.I8def} needs to factorize.
-In this paper, the reference representation will always be the vector representation.
-Trace identities for G$_2$ with the adjoint ($\mathbf{14}$) and the vector representation ($\mathbf{7}$) are \cite{Avramis:2005hc}
+In this paper, the reference representation will always be the vector representation: the $\bf{7}$ of G$_2$, the $\bf{7}$ of Spin($7$), and the $\bf{8}_v$ of Spin($8$).
+Trace identities for G$_2$, Spin($7$), and Spin($8$) are obtained from the tables of reference \cite{Avramis:2005hc} and summarized in Table \ref{Table:Trace}.